Carbon Offsetting - Sustainability

 An accusation levelled at a lot of firms that use carbon offsetting is that they do so in order to continue with environmentally damaging business practices.
 See Range Rover for a prime example, or the tongue and cheek site; cheatneutral.com.

 We at the The Cheese Geek however have taken every possible measure to ensure our products are delivered in the most sustainable possible way.
 We are also continuing to aim further in reducing our carbon impact.
 So for us, it's not just about offsetting...emissions reduction is also at the heart of our business.

-Packaging – All of our packaging is environmentally friendly, right down to the wool insulation and saline (reusable) ice packs.
+Packaging – All of our packaging is environmentally friendly, right down to the wool insulation.
+The Woolcool plastic sleeves can be recycled (once the wool is taken out) with plastic bags at supermarket collection points or you can return to Woolcool where they will clean and reuse it.We use saline (reusable) ice packs.
+Our shredded paper is not recyclable but you can put it in general waste and it will biodegrade (although we have plans to improve on this in the very near future).
 No corners have been cut in developing the packaging we use in our products and we are pleased to say that we have set the industry standard in this.

 Sustainable regenerative farming – This is the practice of sustainable farming that all of our suppliers are working towards.
 This means that for the emissions that are being produced by the farms and the livestock, the farms make steps to start soaking up harmful gasses in the surrounding environment.
 For more information on this, click here.

-Delivery – Our couriers, APC are also aware of their duties in the transport industry for taking care of the environment.
+Delivery – Our couriers, DHL are also aware of their duties in the transport industry for taking care of the environment.
 Measures including trunking schedules for route optimisation, modern fuel efficient vans and extended length trailers.
-This is an area we’re constantly trying to improve on, and are currently investigating the use of pedal powered cargo services for deliveries inside the M25.
+They are investigating carbon reduction projects and clean fuel.
+This is an area we’re constantly trying to improve on, and we are currently internally investigating the use of pedal powered cargo services for deliveries inside the M25.